 Trade during the Gupta Empire came to be carried out by both namely by land as well as by water.
 While pack animals and ox carts were used to transport goods by road, Sea travel came to be carried out with the help of a number of Indian ships which regularly moved around the Arabian Sea, the China seas and the Indian Ocean.
 As a matter of fact, there is even evidence of trade with parts of East Africa.
 Thus, Goods could now be moved easily throughout the country.

 Important towns like Ujjain, Prayaga, Banara, Gaya along with Pataliputra came to be connected by roads.
 Rivers like the Ganga, Narmada, Krishna, Godavari as well as Kaveri became popular routes with the help of which sea trade became easier.
 As a result of this, ships came to be built.

-Tamralipti, which is today also known as Tamlik was an important port in Bengal which carried out trade with China, Eastern Archipelago and the west Asia.
+Tamralipti, which is today also known as Tamlik was an important port in Bengal which carried out a trade with China, Eastern Archipelago, and West Asia.
 Export items mainly included: clothes, perfumes, pearls, precious stones, indigo, drugs, coconuts, ivory articles etc while import articles included: gold, silver, copper, tin, lead, silk, camphor, dates and horses.

 Living was extremely frugal during the Gupta Empire and the Guptas had also laid down certain laws as well as regulations with regard to the smooth flow of trade which consequently influenced deeply on their economic life as well.
 Additionally, the Smritis, as well as some law books, have also stated one principal that a royal duty was to be encouraged trade and arts.